DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: The Proposed Method

 \subsection{Few-Shot Prompting-based Task Classifier}

 The objective in task classification phase is to realize the dynamic judgment of multi-hop questions and provide a basis for subsequent branch processing.
-Inspired by the "Unconscious Processing" in the \textit{dual-process theory}, this phase employs a lightweight classification logic to quickly capture the inherent relational dependencies of questions, thereby improving the reasoning effectiveness, as well as avoiding the consumption of complex computations.
+Inspired by the “Unconscious Processing" in the \textit{dual-process theory}—and aligned with Tversky \& Kahneman's classification of intuitive reasoning for rapid pattern recognition~\cite{tversky1983extensional}—this phase employs a lightweight classification logic to quickly capture the inherent relational dependencies of questions.
+This design not only avoids the inefficiency of “cognitive miser" unified processing highlighted by Stanovich~\cite{stanovich2011rationality} but also addresses the strategy-task mismatch root cause identified by Karpukhin et al.~\cite{lewis2020retrieval}, thereby improving reasoning effectiveness while avoiding complex computation.

-Essentially, the different categories of multi-hop reasoning questions are derived from the variations of "sub-question dependency relationships": i) \textbf{Parallel Fact-verification Questions}: this category of questions consists of multiple independent sub-questions with no sequential dependencies between them.
-They often contain keywords indicating parallel relationships, such as "respectively", "and", "both", comparatives, and superlatives, e.g., "Who is the youngest adult male actor in the movie Inception?"; and ii) \textbf{Chained Multi-Hop Reasoning Questions}: this category of questions feature a clear step-by-step reasoning logic, wherein the intermediate conclusions serve as essential premises for subsequent reasoning.
-They typically include keywords representing transitive relationships like affiliation, location, and time, such as the words "of", "located in", and "born in".
-For instance, the reasoning question "When was the wife of Inception director born?".
+Essentially, the different categories of multi-hop reasoning questions are derived from the variations of “sub-question dependency relationships"—a distinction grounded in Tversky \& Kahneman's extensional-intuitive reasoning framework~\cite{tversky1983extensional}: i) \textbf{Parallel Fact-verification Questions}: this category of questions consists of multiple independent sub-questions with no sequential dependencies, aligning with “extensional reasoning" for aggregating discrete facts; and ii) \textbf{Chained Multi-Hop Reasoning Questions}: this category features clear step-by-step logic with intermediate conclusions as premises, mirroring “intuitive reasoning" for sequential dependency processing.